iadityajadhav/iAttend/README.md

   - Attendance percentage

-&nbsp; And can:
+ And can:

-&nbsp; -mark student as present or absent on a single click
+  -mark student as present or absent on a single click

   -manually add students attendance